|Service Area Map

 sponging, non-biting mouthparts for sucking up liquified foods.

-Female house flies live for three or four
+Female house flies live for three

 weeks and lay batches of 75-100 small, white, oval eggs, usually in

 garbage, but also in manure and decaying vegetation.
 House

 flies are strong fliers, and can fly up to 20 miles,

 primarily found within two miles of the larval food site.

 stomach to dissolve food, then use their sponging mouthparts to suck it

 walked, and in this way may transfer disease organism to

 Little House Fly: